-Patrick: Patrick Findaro here, co-founder at Having put someone or something through a careful examination.
-At Vetted Biz, we put franchises and businesses through a careful examination and benchmarking of… Biz.
-I’m very excited to have on Al Lesko, who’s a funding strategist at Fund My A franchise is when a business (franchisor) allows a party (franchisee) to acquire its know-how, procedures, processes, trademarks, intellectual property, use of its business….
+Patrick: Patrick Findaro here, co-founder at Vetted Biz.
+I’m very excited to have on Al Lesko, who’s a funding strategist at Fund My Franchise.
 Today we’re going to talk about most popular ways to finance a franchise investment.
 This includes an SBA 7(a) loan, Small Business Administration loan, 401(k) rollover, as well as a personal loan.
 So we’re going to go through different ways that you can finance that dream franchise.
 And, Al, thanks for joining us today.

 Al: Hey, thanks for having me.
 I appreciate the opportunity.

-Patrick: It was great connecting at the A franchise is when a business (franchisor) allows a party (franchisee) to acquire its know-how, procedures, processes, trademarks, intellectual property, use of its business… Brokers Association Conference in Orlando.
+Patrick: It was great connecting at the Franchise Brokers Association Conference in Orlando.
 I learned a lot just talking to a lot of the franchise brokers, franchisors, as well as just speaking to you on the funding environment.
 And I thought that you have a lot of knowledge and let’s get that out there and spread the wealth.
 You’ve done a lot of franchise finance transactions much more open than some of the other funding strategists I’ve spoke to.

 You have many, many different options for financing a franchise, and you’re willing to work with the investor until the end, navigating the bureaucracy at some of these banks and funding firms.
 So, Al, it’s great to have you on, and maybe first before we go into the different funding options, let me ask.
 How did you enter in this space, financing franchises?

 Al: It’s kind of a unique journey.
-Actually, I used to work in the auto A particular form or branch of economic or commercial activity.
-Subindustries are often referred to as categories on Vettedbiz.com and I worked for a publicly-traded company and in operations.
+Actually, I used to work in the auto industry and I worked for a publicly-traded company and in operations.
 I didn’t like corporate America.
 I shouldn’t say I didn’t like it, wanted to do my own thing.
 I’ve always been entrepreneurial.
-So I entered into the franchise industry and I’ve done just about everything in it.
-But my frustration was really what my whole niche is.
+I entered into the franchise industry and I’ve done just about everything in it.
+But my frustration was what my whole niche is.
 Which is when I was working with a lot of these funding strategists or funding sources.
-They really were just looking for low-hanging fruit and they really weren’t coaching and guiding these clients.
+They were just looking for low-hanging fruit and they weren’t coaching and guiding these clients.

 I saw a lot of deals that should have been done that didn’t get done.
 And I thought this is my opportunity.
 It made a lot of sense.
 I enjoy helping people and I enjoy helping people succeed in business.
-So for me, it was just diving in that way.
+For me, it was just diving in that way.

 Patrick: That’s great.
 Any idea how many people you’ve helped basically fund a franchise investment?

 Al: Wow.
 Right now I’m averaging probably 15 to 20 a month.
 But then you got to consider I used to be a franchise consultant full-time as well, and, you know, awful lot of deals that way and also as a franchise rep prior.
-I couldn’t even imagine really.
-I really never…
+I couldn’t even imagine.
+I never…

 Patrick: We’re talking about the hundreds of cases.